Lingerie: Market structure

 The global lingerie market in 2003 was estimated at $29 billion, while in 2005, bras accounted for 56 percent of the lingerie market and briefs represented 29 percent.
 The United States's largest lingerie retailer, Victoria's Secret, operates almost exclusively in North America, but the European market is fragmented, with Triumph International and DB Apparel predominant.
 Also prominent are French lingerie houses, including Chantelle and Aubade.

+By 2022, the global lingerie market was valued at approximately $82 billion and was projected to reach $130 billion by 2030, driven by e-commerce growth, increasing demand for inclusive sizing, and the expansion of direct-to-consumer brands.

-In March 2020 The Guardian reported a trend for male lingerie on the catwalk and predictions as to the likelihood of it successfully extending to the high street fashion stores.
+In March 2020, The Guardian reported a trend for male lingerie on the catwalk and predictions as to the likelihood of it successfully extending to the high street fashion stores.

+Sustainability

+The 2020s saw growing consumer and industry interest in sustainable lingerie, with brands introducing garments made from organic cotton, recycled polyester, and Tencel (lyocell).
+The movement was influenced by broader concerns about the environmental impact of fashion and the high volume of textile waste generated by fast fashion lingerie.

 Legality

+The legality of lingerie varies by jurisdiction.
 The Iranian regime regularly bans vendors who procure and sell imported lingerie dresses.
+In some countries, laws restrict the public display of lingerie in shop windows or advertisements, while in others, lingerie advertising is subject to broadcasting standards regarding sexual content.